The Nethercutt is the Coolest Museum You’ve Never Heard Of

 Visited: March 10, 2016

-Who knew that because so many women use a certain cosmetic product line that I would be afforded the opportunity to visit one of the coolest museums most people don’t even know exists?
-Located in Sylmar, the Nethercuttt Museum houses what it calls “functional fine art.”
+Who knew that because so many women use a certain cosmetic product line that I would be allowed to visit one of the coolest museums most people don’t even know exists?
+Located in Sylmar, the Nethercutt Museum houses what it calls “functional fine art.”
 If you like vintage automobiles and musical instruments that will blow your mind, this is the place.
-An even bigger plus…this museum is free!
+An even bigger plus is that this museum is free!

 In 1923, 10-year-old J.B.
 Nethercutt moved to Santa Monica from South Bend, Indiana, to live with his aunt, Merle Nethercutt Norman, who also happened to be the founder of Merle Norman Cosmetics.
 In 1933, he married Dorothy Sykes, and the couple (who were married for more than 70 years) started their love affair…with classic cars.